 Transcriptionists who deal with audio and video should become aware of “open” versus “closed” captioning.
 Open captioning is text on video that can be seen by all viewers, whereas closed captioning transcription can only be seen when the viewer activates the captions.
-Here are details to keep in mind when deciding between these two modes of video presentation.
+Here are details to keep in mind when deciding between these two modes of a video presentation.

 Difference Between Subtitles and Captions